By Christopher Dolan and Mari Bandoma Callado

 To read more articles on our blog visit us at: Dolan Law Firm Blog.

-Christopher B. Dolan is the owner of the Dolan Law Firm, PC.
-Mari Bandoma Callado is a Senior Associate Attorney based in our Oakland CA office.
+Christopher B. Dolan is the owner of the Dolan Law Firm.
+Mari Bandoma Callado is a senior associate attorney in our Oakland office.
 We serve clients throughout the San Francisco Bay Area and California from our offices in San Francisco, Oakland and Los Angeles.
 Email questions and topics for future articles to: email@example.com.
-Each situation is different and this column does not constitute legal advice.
+Each situation is different, and this column does not constitute legal advice.
 We recommend that you consult with an experienced trial attorney to fully understand your rights.